-The article presents results of simulation of six-degrees of freedom motion for a missile subjected to atmospheric turbulences.
+The article presents results of simulation of 6-DOF motion for a missile subjected to atmospheric turbulences.
 Therefore, an applied mathematical model of motion includes description of stochastic turbulences influencing on missile flight.
 Both models of the motion as well as of turbulences are shortly presented.
-The motion model is typical for exterior ballistic problems - the spatial motion of the rigid body is described.
-Detailed formulas for aerodynamic forces and moments acting on the missile are presented.
-The much attention has been paid to the model of turbulence.
-This is the stochastic model based on the Power Spectral Densities and the Shinozuka's method of stochastic processes simulations.
-They allow reconstructing a spatial structure of the wind field.

 Model validity was assessed by comparing the calculation results with the data recorded during shooting on the range.
 Result of series of simulations allows determining the missile sensitivity to this case of disturbances.
 Exemplary results of simulations are shown.
-The main important of them allow determining an influence of the turbulence on a point of the missile fall.